waict-wg/waict-integrity-spec/waict-integrity.md

   "resource_delimiter": "/* MY DELIM */"
 }
 ```
-Each nonempty key in `hashes` has a value that is either an SRI tag or a list of SRI tags.
+Each nonempty key in `hashes` has a value that is either an SRI tag (more precisely, a [`hash-with-options`](https://www.w3.org/TR/sri-2/#grammardef-hash-with-options)) or a list of SRI tags.
 Recall SRI tags can have a `?` character followed by optional metadata. `resource_delimiter` is mandatory unless every key under `hashes` has a string value (i.e., no list values).

 When a path has a single SRI tag as a value, the tag is computed in the same way that SRI tags are usually computed over a resource, i.e., as a plain hash over the unencoded data served from that path.